danielfpina/anybody-tutorial/MuscleRecruitment/lesson3.rst

 once and click the Run button.
 This should start the analysis and the bicycle starts running the in Model View window.

-After the analysis is completed, click Window->ChartFX to open a window where we can examine graphs.
+After the analysis is completed, click the chart tab to the right, where we can examine graphs.
 Navigate in the tree on the left hand side of the window through Study, Output, Model, Leg2D, Right, Mus, and expand the branch for one of the muscles, for instance Ham, which is the